Josie Ryan, soprano

 Brooke Green is a graduate of the University of Sydney Music Department where she was awarded the Donald Peart Prize.
 With a Queen Elizabeth Silver Jubilee Scholarship, she studied baroque violin at Royal Conservatory, The Hague and in London with Michaela Comberti.
 For several years Brooke played baroque and classical violin with London-based ensembles such as The Hanover Band and The Brandenburg Consort while researching and performing music by early women composers such as Elisabeth-Claude Jacquet de la Guerre.
 In 2010, after studying viol and vielle with Wendy Gillespie, Brooke graduated with a Masters in Early Music Performance from the Historical Performance Institute, Bloomington, Indiana University where she also was a performer of contemporary music on historical instruments.
 Brooke often composes for Josie and The Emeralds and her works have also been performed by Latitude 37 and Consortium.
 Recordings can be found on josieandtheemeralds.com and The Emerald Leopard (Tall Poppies TP233).
 The Shades won the audience and judges’ prize at the Viola da Gamba Society of America’s Traynor Competition for New Viol Music, 2013.
 Several of Brooke’s works draw attention to the plight of refugees, with performances at the Melbourne Metropolis and Queensland Music Festivals and broadcasts on ABC Classic.
 Brooke has been commissioned by The Art Gallery of NSW to write Le Mirror a le Licorne while curating and directing the 5 part concert series Music in this Stillness.
 Sorrow and Hope was premiered with support from The Australian Cultural Fund.
-In 2019, the Brisbane chamber orchestra Camerata included her work Reza Barati on their state tour.
-In 2019, Brooke collaborated with musicians from The Night Watch to give a concert of her music in Wellington, New Zealand.
+In 2019, the Brisbane chamber orchestra Camerata included her work Reza Barati on their state tour and Brooke collaborated with musicians from The Night Watch to give a concert of her music in Wellington, New Zealand.
 Her work From The Heart written for The Australia Ensemble was the winner of the 2019 Jonathan Blakeman National Composition Prize.
 The Spirit of Daphne for solo bass viol was commissioned by Laura Vaughan.
 Recently, Brooke was Guest Artistic Director, performer and composer with the Arafura Music Collective, Darwin.
 Published by PRB Music, Brooke is an Associate Composer with the Australian Music Centre.

 Laura Vaughan, viols